camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 #{ dmnResultChecker.check( riskDMNresult ) }
 ```

-Now, the dmnResultChecker is a Spring bean that can contain arbitrary Java logic, possibly even querying some remote service to query whether we currently accept yellow risks or not.
-Such code can not be executed within Camunda 8 FEEL expressions, and the logic needs to be moved elsewhere.
+Now, the `dmnResultChecker` is a Spring bean that can contain arbitrary Java logic, possibly even querying some remote service to query whether we currently accept yellow risks or not.
+Such code can not be executed within Camunda Platform 8 FEEL expressions, and the logic needs to be moved elsewhere.

 ### Camunda Forms